 The following information walks you through the options for configuring your store on your local and in all environments.
 You may need to configure files and settings in your local, pushing settings with your code.
 For specific services, you configure settings directly in Staging and Production environments.

-You can set up multiple websites and stores in your Magento instance, creating and configuring them in your local branch and deploying the settings across your environments.
+You can set up multiple websites and stores in your Adobe Commerce instance, creating and configuring them in your local branch and deploying the settings across your environments.

 The following options, tools, and features can be set up and configured in your store:

 - Fastly for caching and CDN in Staging and Production environments

 - PayPal On-Boarding tool provides PayPal payment gateway checkout by connecting to your PayPal merchant account

 - Adobe Commerce B2B module for Business to Business features, Pro plan only

 - cron jobs details how to create and configure cron jobs in all environments

 - Multiple websites or stores details how to create and configure multi-sites for your store, for example multiple locales including English, French, and Spanish